indieweb/indieauth-client-php/README.md

 License
 -------

-Copyright 2013 by Aaron Parecki
+Copyright 2013-2017 by Aaron Parecki and contributors

-Available under the Apache 2.0 License.
+Available under the MIT and Apache 2.0 licenses.
 See LICENSE.txt